ibralassaf/informationRetrieval/README.md

 # Information Retrieval labs ℹ️

-It is a information retrieval course lab.
+information retrieval course labs.
 In each folder there are lab details for the principles of information retrieval course.
 Python and Jupyter Notebook were used.

 # Student